Artemmkin/Artemmkin.github.io/_posts/2017-03-07-keepalived-failover-for-dns.md

 aws_secret_key:
 region:
 ~~~
 Now getting back to our ansible role, we download one of the latest versions of keepalived and build it.
 The reason why we go for the latest version is because we're going to use _unicast_ as a way of communication between our keepalived services.
-The thing is that AWS doesn't allow _multicast_ and the old version of keepalived doesn't support unicast.
+The thing is that AWS doesn't allow _multicast_ and the old versions of keepalived doesn't support unicast.

 After we installed keepalived, we copy a few bash scripts that our keepalived service will be using for checking the status of dnsmasq and taking action when it doesn't find it running.
 First, we copy ```test-dnsmasq.sh``` file with the following content: